obniz/obniz/doc/display.md

 ```
 ## drawing(mode)

-Specifying transfer a display data or not.
-This affect only functions which uses canvas like `clear/print/line/rect/circle/draw`.
+You can specify to transfer the displayed data or not.
+This affects only the functions that use canvas like `clear/print/line/rect/circle/draw`.

-`false` to stop updating OLED. `true` to start again updating.
+Use `false` to stop updating OLED and `true` to restart updating.

 ```javascript
 // Javascript Example